spectram/astrospectram/content/thoughts/peculiar-dear-polygon.md

 Find your grid, your echelon
 Choose what to feel
 I can see you reel
-The buttons and levers
+The buttons and the levers
-Drilled into your femurs
+drilled into your femurs
 Resist all you want
 It'll persist nonchalant